Your customers need to feel heard. They want to know your business listens to them, and that if they give you feedback, you’ll act on it.

 Then, look closely at the survey platforms you’re considering to make sure they have the features and functionalities you need.
 If a free trial is offered, try out the software first to get a better idea of how it works and whether it’s a good fit for your business and your customers.

-You’ve finalized your customer survey goals and wrote your questions.
+You’ve finalised your customer survey goals and wrote your questions.
 Now you’re ready to send it, right?
 Wait!
 Don’t send it out blind.
 First, preview and test your survey to make sure it’s user-friendly and free of errors.

 Here are some questions to ask when you’re testing your survey: